yeehaa123/elab/CHAT/lab.md

 designing and producing an offline living lab as interface between the digital and other worlds.

-ANOTHER GOAL MAY BE TO MAKE THE LAB GO BEYOND ACADEMIC BORDERS TO INCLUDE PRIVATE PARTNERS, CIVIC ORGANISATIONS, GENERAL PUBLIC, OPENING UP HUMANITIES RESEARCH TO OTHER TYPES OF USERS

 ### How this research contributes to the humanities, and to ‘digital humanities’?